Why Your Hot Yoga Class Could Be Harming Your Body

 Another important aspect often overlooked in heated classes is what we wear.
 Many practitioners use synthetic, tight-fitting clothing that traps sweat and prevents the skin from breathing.
 The skin is one of the body’s main detox channels, and when blocked, it can interfere with both physical and energetic purification.

-Choosing natural fabrics, allowing the body to breathe, and practicing in moderate temperatures supports the natural rhythm of detoxification and helps prana flow freely.
+Choosing natural fabrics allows the body to breathe.
+Practicing in moderate temperatures supports the natural rhythm of detoxification and helps prana flow freely.

 Understanding Prāṇa — The True Energy of Yoga